(in order of tenure)

 Fiona is a second-year PhD student conducting biogeochemistry research.
 She attended Kenyon College for undergrad where she majored in Biology and researched carbon dynamics of restored and natural wetlands.
 She is a Washington, DC native and when she isn’t doing science, can be found catching discs and enjoying the outdoors.

-Michael is a senior undergraduate who is working with Philip Conrad exploring nutrient dynamics in urban landscapes.
-He's interested in aquatic ecology, harmful algal blooms, and zooplankton-macrophyte interactions and how they can potentially be used to improve water quality.
-When he's not in the lab, he enjoys gardening, hiking, and learning about the natural world.
+Derek is a sophomore undergraduate who is working with Philip Conrad on urban denitrification.
+He's interested in glaciology, volcanology, plate tectonics, planetary geosciences, and physics education.
+When he's not in the lab, he enjoys playing the guitar, hiking, photography, and reading about science.